lat9/sitemapxml/README.md

 History
 --------------
-- v4.0.3-beta1 20241130 (lat9)
+- v4.0.3-beta1 20241202 (lat9)
-  - Correct PHP warnings when a review's last-update date is NULL.
+  - Correct PHP warnings when a review's or manufacturer's last-update date is NULL.
 - v4.0.2 20240621 (lat9, marco-pm)
   - Correct reverse-logic when determining if Sitemap 'Execution Token' is correct.
   - Issue warning message in admin tool if `Configuration :: Sessions :: Force Cookie Use` is found to be 'True'; search-engine crawlers won't be able to index the site.